 For instance, if a child is sick and needs serious medical care, keep in mind that it’s perfectly okay to get assistance.
 If a parent lets a child die from something that’s easily treatable because they didn’t want to treat the condition using medication, the state will try that person for manslaughter.

-Instead of letting harm come to you or your child, get the help of medication or medical assistance when someone is in need.
+So, instead of letting harm come to you or those close to you, get the help of medication or medical assistance when someone is in need.
 In the Bible, Jesus and His disciples performed miraculous healings.

 It only makes sense that miracles are allowed in modern Christian life too.
 Maybe miracles should not be considered normative, but they can still treat the body when something’s wrong.